 Sets the mode used to reduce the horizontal resolution when DecimationHorizontal is used.

-• Discard: The value of every Nth pixel is kept, others are discarded.

-• Average: The value of a group of N adjacents pixels are averaged.
+- Discard: The value of every Nth pixel is kept, others are discarded. - Average: The values of a group of N adjacent pixels are averaged.

 4.30 Decimation Horizontal